 - An excellent command of classical Japanese and of modern Japanese.
 Proficiency in other East Asian languages is an advantage;

 - An interest in linking the study of Japanese religious traditions to contemporary, comparative, and theoretical issues in the study of religion;

 - Research experience in Japan, and familiarity with modern and contemporary cultural developments in the region;

-- Commitment to high-quality teaching practice, wide teaching scope in terms of content and audiences (e.g. students majoring in Japanese Studies, Asian Studies, Religious Studies, and International Studies; students in other fields taking cross-listed electives; etc.);
+- Commitment to high-quality teaching practice and wide teaching scope in terms of content and audiences (e.g. students majoring in Japanese Studies, Asian Studies, Religious Studies, and International Studies; students in other fields taking cross-listed electives; etc.)

 - A willingness to help develop research and teaching involving Leiden University’s Japan-related collections.
 Commitment to the acquisition of research funding from national and international funding bodies;